fed1k/PokeApi/README.md

 ## Acknowledgments

-- Thanks to my peers who are always there to offer support.
+- Thanks to our peers who are always there to offer support.

 ## 📝 License